 The District considers sidewalk cares to be an extension of the restaurant or business it is adjacent to and seating capacity is determined as if the cafe were restaurant seating.
 Sidewalk cafes must have 15 sq' for every seat within their seating area.
-The number of seats wihin a sidewalk cafe is determined by dividing the total square feet of the cafe by 15.
+The number of seats within a sidewalk café is determined by dividing the total square feet of the café by 15.
 (International Building Code, section 1004.1 and 1004.2, Table 1004.1.1).
+Café isles should be a minimum of 3 feet wide between tables and at least 5 percent of the total café tables (a minimum of one) must comply with the most current ADA compliance standards (DEM 31.2.1.6).

-up to 36 inches from the sidewalk, but the remaining wall must be a transparent material.
+The walls of an enclosed sidewalk café may be solid up to 36 inches from the sidewalk, but the remaining wall must be a transparent material.